Obverse. Photo © NumisCorner.com

 Obverse

-Part of the coat of arms, name of the country above, date of the issue and engraver's initials surrounded by the two ants.
+Part of the coat of arms, the name of the country above, the date of the issue and the engraver's initials are surrounded by the two ants.

-- In the shield, there are three mountains with three towers, each decorated with a weather vane consisting of an ostrich feather.
-The towers symbolize the three citadels of San Marino (La Guaita, La Cesta and La Montale), while the hills represent the three summits of Monte Titano.
+The elements comprising the coat of arms of San Marino include a shield featuring three mountains with three towers, each adorned with an ostrich feather weather vane.
+These towers symbolize the citadels of San Marino (La Guaita, La Cesta, and La Montale), while the hills represent the three summits of Monte Titano.
+The motto "LIBERTAS" in Latin, meaning freedom, is also part of the coat of arms.

 Engraver: Bino Bini